ildjarnisdead/aks-awx/README.md

 Note that the version is dependent on the AWX version you want to install.
 15 works good for AWX 24.6.1 (latest version available at the monent of writing).

+Create a password for the SQL user that's going to do all the work.

 Fill in the following lines in the info sheet:

 -   `PostgreSQL admin password`
 -   `PostgreSQL admin user`
 -   `PostgreSQL server name`
+-   `PostgreSQL user password`

 ## Windows management VM